British Home Children in Canada, 1869-1930

 The first ever British Home Child Day to be held at Upper Canada Village on Sept.
 28, 2011

-The “British Home Child Day Act” or Bill 185 received Royal Assent on June 1, 2011.
-Under this Private Members' Bill,
+The "British Home Child Day Act" or Bill 185 received Royal Assent on June 1, 2011.
+Under

-September 28 of each year is now designated as “British Home Child Day” in Ontario.
-From the 1860’s to the 1930’s over 100,000
+Child Day" in Ontario.
+From the 1860's to the 1930's over 100,000 children between infancy

-life for these underprivileged boys and girls.
+a better life for these underprivileged boys and girls.

-A group of volunteers, dedicated to recognizing and honouring the contribution of British Home Children to Ontario and Canada,
+A group of volunteers, dedicated to recognizing and honouring the contribution of British

-are working with officials at the St. Lawrence Parks Commission in order to commemorate the first British Home Child Day on
+Commission in order to commemorate the first British Home Child Day on September 28 at Upper

-September 28 at Upper Canada Village.
-Plans include the dedication of a maple tree at the Aultsville Station, donated by
+Canada Village.
+Plans include the dedication of a maple tree at the Aultsville Station,

-MPP Jim Brownell, a sponsor of Bill 185 and Home Child descendant; displays from various Home Children organizations;
+donated by MPP Jim Brownell, a sponsor of Bill 185 and Home Child descendant; displays

-an opportunity for friends and descendants to tell the story of their home child; and a specially planned British Home Child Tour
+tell the story of their home child; and a specially planned British Home Child Tour

 of Upper Canada Village.
-The “Just Kidding” theatre group from Metcalfe will perform a sampling of their upcoming production
+The "Just Kidding" theatre group from Metcalfe will perform a

-based on a Home Child story, and throughout the day musicians will entertain guests.
+day musicians will entertain guests.
 The day ends with a catered dinner at the

 Village’s Willard’s Hotel, with the purchase of advance tickets required.